WIN-PROLOG 7.1 - Details

 WIN-PROLOG: Easy to Install!

-The entire WIN-PROLOG 5.0 system comes on a single CD-ROM, which is packed with useful goodies.
+The entire WIN-PROLOG 7.1 system comes as a download, packed with useful goodies, direct from our own secure server.
 These include all current versions of LPA toolkits, such as the flex expert system, the object-oriented Prolog++, the Intelligence Server, and more.
-All current documentation is included, Acrobat 3 format (.PDF): we even include a free copy of the Acrobat Reader in case you are presently without this excellent piece of software.
-You can read any or all of the documents directly from the CD-ROM, even before you install your software
+All current documentation is included, Adobe Reader format (.PDF).
+You can read any or all of the documents directly from the CD-ROM, even before you install your software.

 In this section we will look a little more closely at some of the special features of WIN-PROLOG.
 The system is a true 32-bit application, which nonetheless runs under the older Windows systems (98SE onwards) as well as having specially designed enhancements for the latest versions of the operating system, such as multi-touch for Windows 7 & 8.
 It is totally integrated with the Windows operating system, and utilises a Multiple Document Interface (MDI) environment for editing, compiling, debugging and running programs.